University-of-Manitoba-Computer-Science/tools-n-techniques/book/topic02/03-file-management.md

 Being connected to a remote computer is nice, but we really want to be able to actually *do* stuff on that remote computer.
-The very first thing we're going to do is to re-do something that we did in the [last unit] --- we're going to navigate around folder structures and create new folders, ultimately to re-create the folder structure you created in the last unit.
+The very first thing we're going to do is to re-do something that we did when [organizing our files][organizing your files]: we're going to navigate around folder structures and create new folders, ultimately to re-create the folder structure you created in the last unit.

-[last unit]: ../topic01/topic-5.html

-### :eyes: Looking around
+### Looking around

 When you connect to a remote computer you're interacting with a program called a "shell".
 When you see something that looks like